comit/sonoff-bridge/OctoPrint.md

 ## Octoprint-Tasmota

-Jneilliii wrote a plugin to control your Sonoff device with tasmota firmware via OctoPrint, for example shutdown the printer after a print is finished.
+Jneilliii wrote a plugin to control your Sonoff device with tasmota firmware via OctoPrint, for example shutdown the printer after a print has finished.

 Repository: https://github.com/jneilliii/OctoPrint-Tasmota